augustinh22/msc_markdown/source/03_AppliedExample.md

 #### Linux

-The choice to work in Linux was a no-brainer, and Red Hat Enterprise Linux 7 was what was available through the SemEO project.
-Becoming more proficient in Linux was something that I had wanted to do for a long time, having dealt enough with difficulties using \acs{GDAL}, different Python environments on Windows, and perhaps much more relevant, long pathnames associated with Sentinel-2 products.
-The long pathnames of the first Sentinel-2 products (which have since been shortened) are a nightmare on Windows \acs{OS}.
+The choice to work with Linux was a no-brainer, and a server with Red Hat Enterprise Linux 7 was what was available through the SemEO project.
+Becoming more proficient in Linux was something that I had wanted to do for a long time, having dealt enough with difficulties using \acs{GDAL}, different Python environments on Windows, and, perhaps much more relevant, long pathnames associated with Sentinel-2 products.
+The long pathnames of the first Sentinel-2 products (which have since been shortened) are a nightmare on Windows.
 For these reasons, using Linux makes life easier and plays well together with most open-source software.

 #### Python, conda and virtualenv

-Two reproducible environments for Python are used in the workflow.
-The first is managed by conda, an open-source environment and package management system that was originally designed for working with Python, but has since been implemented to accommodate various programming languages on Windows, macOS and Linux [@anacondaincCondaCondaDocumentation2017].
+Three reproducible environments for Python are used in the workflow.
+The first and third are managed by conda, an open-source environment and package management system that was originally designed for working with Python, but has since been implemented to accommodate various programming languages on Windows, macOS and Linux [@anacondaincCondaCondaDocumentation2017].
 It installs, runs and updates dependencies and packages for a defined version of a programming language based on specific commands or environment definitions.
-This theoretically makes computing environments using a specific language increasingly reproducible, and allows users to have multiple environments at their disposal, depending on the project or purpose.
+This theoretically makes computing environments using a specific language increasingly reproducible, and allows users to have multiple configured environments at their disposal, depending on the project or purpose.
 The second is implemented using a Python package for creating isolated Python environments (*virtualenv*) .

-\graffito{Never again hear: "Well, it works on *my* machine just fine..."}
+\graffito{Never again hear: "Well, it works on my machine just fine..."}

 Searching the Copernicus Open Access Hub and downloading data to processing them with \acs{SIAM}™ occurs in a Python 2.7 conda environment.
 The environment is equipped with *Scipy* used for resampling the required Sentinel-2 bands with a 20\acs{m} spatial resolution (i.e. bands 11 and 12) to 10\acs{m}. \acf{GDAL} is used for various tasks and the Python package *requests* is used for handling \acs{http} downloads.
-The complete environment file is available at \autoref{lst:aiq27env}.
+The complete environment file including dependencies is available at \autoref{lst:aiq27env}.

-Indexing and ingesting datasets, Python \ac{API} access and resulting analysis within the Jupyter notebooks are conducted with a Python 3.4.5 virtual environment recommended for \ac{ODC} installations by  @ceosDataCubeInstallation2018.
+Indexing and ingesting datasets is conducted using a Python 3.4.5 virtual environment recommended for \ac{ODC} installations by  @ceosDataCubeInstallation2018.
 A conda environment could also be used [@geoscienceaustraliaMinicondaRecommendedOpen2017].
+A list of the package requirements, according to the command ```pip freeze``` within the existing environment, is available at \autoref{lst:datacubeenv}.

-This virtual environment includes the *datacube*, *jupyter*, *matplotlib*, *Scipy*, *xarray*, *basemap*, *basemap-data-hires* and more for enabling access to data in the \ac{ODC} implementation via the Python \ac{API} and interactive analysis within Jupyter notebooks [@ceos-seoDataCubeNotebooks2017].
-A list of the package requirements, according to the command ```pip freeze```, is available at \autoref{lst:datacubeenv}.
+While interactive analysis could occur within the same environment as indexing and ingestion, another was created with conda to avoid any dependency conflicts between the automated workflow and analysis.
+This environment includes the *datacube*, *jupyter*, *matplotlib*, *Scipy*, *xarray*, *basemap*, *basemap-data-hires* and more for enabling access to data in the \ac{ODC} implementation via the Python \ac{API} and interactive analysis within Jupyter notebooks [@ceos-seoDataCubeNotebooks2017].
+The complete environment file including dependencies is available at \autoref{lst:cubeenv2env}.

 #### Git